AlfrescoArchive/alfresco-cloudformation-chef/README.md

 *Notes:*
 * Extensive documentation about how to use this template will be available soon at http://aws.amazon.com
 * There are two templates one for GovCloud and the other for the rest of the AWS Regions.
-Don't use the GovCloud one unless you have access to AWS GovCloud Region, otherwise it won't work.
+Don't use the GovCloud one unless you have got access to AWS GovCloud Region, otherwise it won't work.

 *Demo:* Watch a 10 minutes demo here https://www.youtube.com/watch?v=pwFyVG6XV_o